kemitchell/pre-manda-nda/nda.md

   - files any document containing the trade secret under seal; and
 - does not disclose the trade secret, except pursuant to court order.

+# No Back Channels
+Each party agrees not to directly or indirectly communicate with any executive or other employee of the other party, or any of its customers or suppliers, concerning the _Deal_, or to seek any information in connection with the _Deal_ from them, without the prior, signed, written consent of the other party.

 # No Solicitation

 ## Specific Solicitations and Hires